logzio/logz-docs/_source/logzio_collections/_tracing-sources/cs_open_tracing.md

 ### Implementation
 Add to you `Stratup.cs` file the following code snippet:
 Replace `<<JAEGER_AGENT_HOST>>` with the host address of your Jaeger agent, use `localhost` if it's on the same machine.
-For K8S deployment, use `Jaeger.Configuration.JaegerAgentHost` and make sure your app deployment contain the env variables below.
+For K8S deployment, use `Environment.GetEnvironmentVariable(Jaeger.Configuration.JaegerAgentHost)` and make sure your app deployment contain the env variables below.
 ```csharp
 public void ConfigureServices(IServiceCollection services)
         {